UniOfGreenwich/softwareproject_-team-1/README.md

 </div>

-### Kanban
+## Kanban

+Kanban is a method of improving software development by means of creating a visual flow using boards and charts.
+The idea is to promote team communication, collaboration and visibility of project timelines and projections (Radigan, 2023).

 Kanban originates from the manufacturing industry, specifically Taiichi Ohno from Toyota in Japan, where it literally translates to "signboard".
-Toyota continue their Kanban philosophy under a new name, "Just-in-Time" method TOYOTA (2023), where they focus more on incorporating lean principles however Kanban, in the last decade, has been on the rise in tech and is being used in an array of diverse software organisations.
+Toyota continue their Kanban philosophy under a new name, "Just-in-Time" method (Toyota, 2023), where they focus more on incorporating lean principles however Kanban, in the last decade, has been on the rise in tech and is being used in an array of diverse software organisations.

 Below is a screenshot of our project Kanban from 01/12/23 and will change throughout the project to include new tasks as they are defined and allocated.
 The board has been split into major categories that define each task's state which project contributors can use to visualise the progress of the overall project.